 Protecting soil is a crucial part of sustainable forest management.
-Healthy soil is the basis of a healthy forest, and it is also fundamental to good water quality.
+Healthy soil is the basis of a healthy forest, and it's also fundamental to good water quality.

 In Scotland, the sustainable management and protection of soils is promoted by the Scottish Soils Framework.
-The UK Forestry Standard contains soil chapter which offer explanation and guidance on good practice soil management.
+The UK Forestry Standard contains a soil chapter which offers guidance on good practice soil management.
 Forest managers may also wish to read about research on soil sustainability by Forest Research.

 To comply with the UK Forestry Standard, forest owners and managers will, on occasion, need to collect data on the soils in their forests.
-Data on soils is also needed to apply for consent or grant support from Scottish Forestry.
-Scotland's soils offer guidance on how to collect this data.
+To apply for consent or grant support through us data on soils is also needed.
+Scotland's soils offer guidance on how to collect this datacollect this data.

-The purpose of this guidance is to support forestry practitioners in making decisions about what cultivation techniques to use for upland productive woodland creation sites.
+The purpose of the Cultivation for Upland Productive Woodland Creation Sites applicant's guide is to support forestry practitioners in making decisions about what cultivation techniques to use for upland productive woodland creation sites.
 It provides a framework for discussion at planning stage, to ensure reasoned and appropriate choices for cultivation are made based on the site’s soil type(s) and related characteristics and in the context of long-term management objectives.
 Applying this guidance will help ensure that cultivation operations comply with UK Forestry Standard requirements and guidelines on soils and water.

-We have guidance available for foresters, land managers and planners working in Scotland’s forests.
-There is also information about Forest Research work on woodland creation and soil carbon.
-The carbon science of trees and peatland is a rapidly developing area, and we will review our guidance when there are further scientific developments.
+We've guidance available for foresters, land managers and planners working in Scotland’s forests.
+There's also information about Forest Research work on woodland creation and soil carbon.
+The carbon science of trees and peatland is a rapidly developing area, and we'll review our guidance when there are further scientific developments.
 As well as informing good forestry practice, this suite of guidance helps to implement the National Peatland Plan for Scotland.